Posted by Abbie Porter, Trainee Legal Executive

 In August 2016, I began my career in the legal environment.
 I did not take the traditional route into law, starting with a law degree; instead I have started my career as a legal apprentice at Royds Withy King.

 After receiving my GCSE results I progressed onto my A-levels and started to consider further education.
 Like many people, I believed that the only way to qualify in law was to follow the traditional degree route.
-However, following meetings with the school’s career advisor and talks from various apprenticeship providers and employers, I discovered that an apprenticeship was a new and alternative route into the legal profession.
+However, following meetings with the school’s career adviser and talks from various apprenticeship providers and employers, I discovered that an apprenticeship was a new and alternative route into the legal profession.

 Whilst at senior school I decided to spend a week’s work experience at a firm of solicitors to see what it was like and to help me decide whether a job in the legal field might be for me.
 I spent the week at Royds Withy King, observing how different departments operated and gaining an insight into what it really meant to work in a law firm.
 I thoroughly enjoyed my work experience, and following the completion of further work experience in other firms I decided that a career in law was definitely what I wanted to work towards.